-Finally to Chagford, where - unexpectedly - the day took a nosedive, the Church of St Michael the Archangel having been improved mightily since I last ventured inside in - ooh - probably 2005, because England were playing Australia in the Ashes in one of those nail-biting games that went right to the wire and I went in to escape the tension in the car park, where many people were listening to car radios and pacing up and down.
+Finally to Chagford, where I had a bit of a shock because the Church of St Michael the Archangel has been improved mightily since I last ventured inside in - ooh - probably 2005, because England were playing Australia in the Ashes in one of those nail-biting games that went right to the wire.

-Plus, with the doors of the screen chained shut, presumably for reasons of security, I had to perform gymnastics to catch a glimpse of the hares.
+Plus, with the doors of the screen chained shut, presumably for reasons of security, I had to perform gymnastics to espy the hares.
+(Did it in the end, though.)

-But there you go - win some, lose some - and with five down and a dozen to go, I'm going to enjoy the rest of my mission, whenever the next instalment falls.
+So.
+Five down and a dozen to go, I'm going to enjoy the rest of my mission, whenever the next instalment falls.